Henry Despard: The Flagstaff War

+The original intention was to have had a false attack made on the left face of the pah, at the same moment with the real one; but the unavoidable necessity of occupying the hill, which had been attacked in the morning, with a strong force, reduced my numbers so much that I had not a sufficient force to venture it.

+The troops returned to their camp, undaunted either in mind and spirit, only regretting that the obstacles opposed to them were too strong to be overcome, and even in the moment of repulse wishing that another opportunity of attack might be offered them.

-Despard blamed the disaster on his troops' failure to carry axes and other tools as ordered.
-The officers, the troops, contemporary newspaper reporters, and later historians attributed the carnage to Despard's incompetence: to an "ill-tempered" decision to order a storming of the unbreeched palisades.
+Officers, troops, contemporary newspaper reporters and later historians attributed the carnage to Despard's incompetence; to an "ill-tempered" decision to order a storming of the unbreeched palisades.
 After countermanding his own order to retreat, Despard resumed a bombardment.
-Early on 11 July the pā was found to be empty and after destroying it Despard's force retired to Waimate.
+Early on 11 July, the pā was found to be empty and after destroying it, Despard's force retired to Waimate.

 Following inconclusive peace negotiations, in November 1845 a new governor, George Grey, ordered Despard to begin operations against the formidable pā at Ruapekapeka.
 With a force of around thirteen hundred British troops and several hundred Māori allies from whom he was now ready to take advice, in January 1846 Despard prevailed.
 Despard claimed that Ruapekapeka Pā had been taken by assault, an account not backed by those under his command who reported that the Māori defenders had staged an orderly and planned withdrawal.
 The British Government in need of a "victory" allowed Despard's version of events to stand.